w3f/Grant-Milestone-Delivery/evaluations/blackprint_1_cruikshankss.md

 Blackprint conceptually designs software like hardware (with "cable connections") in their no-code app.

  Polkadot.js's library then will handle the connection between parachain and the current environment (Browser/Node.js).

+WebSocket Provider? (reading list)

+what is dummy key for?